Pass ACLS Tip of the Day

 2. The ability to use your quick reference cards.

-Using closed-loop communication to ensure the clarity of orders and speaking up if there’s any doubt about an order or action.
+Using closed-loop communication and speaking up if there’s any doubt about an order or action.

 Why Early CPR & Defibrillation is Important